open-spaced-repetition/fsrs4anki-helper/README.md

 ## Easy Days

 You can select any day or days from Monday through Sunday to take off.
 Once enabled, the Helper add-on will try to avoid these days when rescheduling.
 On "Reduced" days, you will only have ~50% the usual amount of reviews.
 On "Minimum" days, there will be ~0% reviews.

+**Update**: after Anki 24.11, the easy days feature is built-in.
+So you don't need to configure it in the add-on settings.

 Note: Easy Days only works for cards in the "review" stage.
 Due to technical limitations, FSRS doesn't modify the interval and due date of cards in the "(re)learning" stage.
 And it also doesn't reschedule cards whose interval is less than 3 days.